 After reading a quarter of the book(a MAJOR accomplishment still ), I felt like I was reading my autobiography.
 Then, I was switched to ADDERALL, and, my world was easier to figure out; was able just to DO IT-meaning, and get things done without procrastinating my life away.

-These lessons that I was forced to learn (against my better judgement-thank god), enabled me to educate (i KNOW THAT IS A HARD CONCEPT EVEN FOR ME TO VISUALIZE), diagnose and treat my patients better, more efficiently as a person totally, instead of their body parts individually.
-From what I can gather, my patients are healthier, more active, less stressed and more productive in life, (I don’t think my patients would lie to me-HMMMM)
+These lessons that I was forced to learn (against my better judgment-thank god), enabled me to educate (i KNOW THAT IS A HARD CONCEPT EVEN FOR ME TO VISUALIZE), diagnose and treat my patients better, more efficiently as a person totally, instead of their body parts individually.
+From what I can gather, my patients are healthier, more active, less stressed, and more productive in life, (I don’t think my patients would lie to me-HMMMM)

 Last, my mother, Suky Rosan, is still pretty well known, even though she passed away 3 years ago.
-She was a pip(thats an understatement), and had the top Bridal Store in Philly for 35-40 years.
-She had the Chutzpah (yiddish for balls) to start her business 35 some years ago; took out a huge loan at the age of 50 (we never were really allowed to know her age) be a Jewish female starting a new business in the Main Line and fighting for years for her proper respect so she and my father could pay for my medical school ( I thank all the brides and bridesmaids for my education).
+She was a pip(that’s an understatement), and had the top Bridal Store in Philly for 35-40 years.
+She had the Chutzpah (Yiddish for balls) to start her business 35 some years ago; took out a huge loan at the age of 50 (we never were really allowed to know her age) to be a Jewish female starting a new business in the Main Line and fighting for years for her proper respect so she and my father could pay for my medical school ( I thank all the brides and bridesmaids for my education).

 Dr. Stu Rosan